dreamcastnan/aws_sysops_notes/README.md

 1. static IP only for NLB
 2. support SSL for older browsers: change LB security group to support a weaker cipher
+3. ALB attribute "Drop invalid header fields" can be used to block malformed HTTP headers requests to protect EC2 from attacks.

 ### To deploy a new app version to EC2 behind an ALB created by CloudFormation